Duck family (Disney): Andold "Wild Duck" Temerary

 Andold "Wild Duck" Temerary (Mac Paperin) was created by Gaudenzio Capelli and Marco Rota and appears in stories set in the Middle Ages.
 His first appearance was in "Paperino e il piccolo Krack" ("Donald Duck and the Little Krack"), published in Almanacco Topolino #228 (Dec 1975).
 He is a lookalike and ancestor to Donald Duck.
 Andold was a commander who protected the shores of Caledonia (Scotland) from Vikings.
 He has a girlfriend named Aydis who looks like Daisy Duck, and he also has five soldiers, two of them are named Little Bo and Big Brutus.

 Andold wears a helmet, topped with a miniature decoration representing his own face.
 As a comical touch, the decoration's facial expression always matches Andold's own, changing between panels if necessary.

 In the first Andold story (Paperino e il piccolo Krack from 1975), Donald dreams about Andold, in the second (Le avventure di Mac Paperin: L'arrosto della salvezza from 1980, published in the United States as Donald Duck and his fierce ancestor...
 Andold Wild Duck), Huey, Dewey, and Louie are reading a book about his adventures.
 In later Andold stories, the modern-day Ducks do not appear.
-All Andold Wild Duck stories are illustrated by Marco Rota, most of them are also written by him.
+All Andold Wild Duck stories are illustrated by Marco Rota, and most of them are also written by him.

 The first Andold comic to be published in English was Donald Duck... and his fierce ancestor...
 Andold Wild Duck by Rota, published in a December 1993 edition of Donald Duck Adventures with cover illustration by Don Rosa featuring Andold.

 The names Andold and Aydis are anagrams of Donald and Daisy.